-Truth — The MIG gun’s consumables — the nozzle, diffuser and contact tip — provide shielding gas and are the last component of the welding system to come into contact with the welding wire before it enters the weld pool.
-As such, consumables can have a big impact on weld quality and productivity, and selecting high quality ones and properly maintaining them is essential.
+Truth: The MIG gun’s consumables — the nozzle, diffuser and contact tip — provide shielding gas.
+They are the last component of the welding system to come into contact with the welding wire before it enters the weld pool.
+As such, consumables can have a big impact on weld quality and productivity.
+Selecting high quality ones and properly maintaining them is essential.

 Consumables differ considerably by brand in terms of both design and material quality.
-Good quality consumables provide a large contact area between the diffuser and the contact tip and feature a secure locking mechanism to keep the contact tip and diffuser fitting tightly together.
-These features mitigate weld quality problems related to inconsistent electrical transfer, and also the frequency of contact tip burnbacks — a noteworthy source of downtime.
+Good quality consumables provide a large contact area between the diffuser and the contact tip.
+They also feature a secure locking mechanism to keep the contact tip and diffuser fitting tightly together.
+These features mitigate weld quality problems related to inconsistent electrical transfer, and also the frequency of contact tip burnbacks.
+Which is a noteworthy source of downtime.

 Equally important to selecting the right consumables is maintaining them properly.
 Good quality consumables resist built-up better than low quality ones, however, no consumables can completely avoid spatter build up.
-Use a needle nose pliers, nozzle reamer or other device to dislodge built up spatter to prevent interruptions in shielding gas flow and corresponding weld defects.
+Use a needle nose pliers, nozzle reamer or other device to dislodge built up spatter.
+This will prevent interruptions in shielding gas flow and corresponding weld defects.
 You should inspect the nozzle for spatter build up several times a day and clean it out as needed.